Welcome to today's edition of the Rush 24-7 podcast.

 So the polling data more reflects reality rather than their attempt to shape the outcome.

-Well, you pay attention all you want, but this is why what's happening now, what's being reported now carries a little bit more weight than say something a month ago.
+And that's why you pay a little bit more, well, you pay attention all you want, but this is why what's happening now, what's being reported now carries a little bit more weight than, say, something a month ago.

 And certainly six months ago.

-And the news, as you'll hear today, uh continues to worsen for Democrats in a number of states where they were thought not long ago to be locks.
+And the news, as you'll hear today, continues to worsen for Democrats in a number of states where they were thought not long ago to be locks.

-It's a it's a poll out of Harvard.
+It's a poll out of Harvard.

-They surveyed nearly 2,030, 18 to 29-year-olds.
+They surveyed nearly 2,030 18 to 29-year-olds.

-51% want the Republicans in charge, and 47% favor Democrat control.
+And 47% favor Democrat control.

 If this was Democrats ahead 5147, it would be indications of a landslide, you see.